-I am currently a Senior studying Elementary Education and Mathematics at Eastern Michigan University.
+I am a recent graduate from Eastern Michigan University with a degree in Elementary Education and Mathematics.
 I am a hardworking and dedicated individual who strives for nothing but the best and nothing short of what I reach for.
 I was born and raised in Woodstock, Georgia and traveled to Michigan to attend Eastern Michigan University for school as a way to branch out and take a risk beyond my comfort zone.
-Since then, I have set myself up to finish the Teacher Education Program within 4 years, and I continue to push hard to maintain my 3.97 GPA as I finish strong.
-After I complete my testing in the fall, I will be certified in Elementary Education and able to teach Mathematics for up to 8th grade.
+While there, I set myself up to finish the Teacher Education Program within 4 years, and I continued to push hard to maintain my 3.97 GPA as I finished strong.
+I have now moved to Texas and hold a Texas Standard Certificate for Mathematics 4-8.
 I have taken many courses in a variety of subjects and the methods on how to teach them making me a great candidate as a tutor.

 ACT English: 30